Skip to content

 Introduction

-• Prowler organizes its outputs in the /lib/outputs directory.
-Each format (e.g., JSON, CSV, HTML) is implemented as a Python class.
+Prowler outputs are managed within the /lib/outputs directory.
+Each format—such as JSON, CSV, HTML—is implemented as a Python class.

-• Identify the best approach for the specific output you’re targeting.
+• Identify the most suitable integration method for the output being targeted.

 Steps to Create a Custom Output Format